 - Harmed or injured the plaintiff as a result

 When a pedestrian is injured, there may be more than one party with legal responsibility for the accident.
-Depending on the circumstances, potential liable parties include:
+Depending on the circumstances, potentially liable parties include:

 - The driver of a vehicle that strikes a pedestrian